b1ad3runn3r/drag-kernel-t975/README.md

 chmod +x bk.sh && ./bk.sh
 ```
 ## Post-building
+If you want to flash kernel with Odin:

 1) Get boot.img from required firmware.
 2) Patch it with Magisk, unpack it with [Android Image Kitchen](https://forum.xda-developers.com/t/tool-android-image-kitchen-unpack-repack-kernel-ramdisk-win-android-linux-mac.2073775/).
 3) Replace boot.img_kernel with your generated Image(located in out/arch/arm64/boot).
 4) Repack the kernel, rename your result to boot.img(or it won't flash) and put it into a tar archive name boot.img.tar.
 5) Flash with Odin into AP section(Auto-Reboot option does not matter).

+If you want to use AnyKernel3 variant, check its [repo](https://github.com/osm0sis/AnyKernel3)

 ## Using DTB
-DTB currently not working.
+Altered DTB currently not working.
 But if you want to test it, see Readmedtb.txt

 ## Troubleshooting
 If your make task fails with "Permission denied", etc. and the failed file is a shell-script, use ```chmod +x script.sh```

 ## TODO List
 - [X] Custom I/O schedulers
-- [ ] AnyKernel3
+- [X] AnyKernel3
 - [X] Performance and battery patches
 - [X] Wakelock blocker
 - [ ] Experimental NTFS R/W support